MJ7898/workshop_firebase/README.md

-# Firebase Codelab: PSE DBS Chat
+# Firebase: PSE DBS Chat

-This is the source code for the Firebase PSE DBS Chat codelab.
+This is the source code for the Firebase PSE DBS Chat.
 It includes start and end versions of the code for Web, Cloud Functions, Performance Monitoring.

 ## How to make contributions?